microsoft-dx/xamarin-fundamentals/3. Layouts - pages/Readme.md

 <p align="center"><img height="450" alt="New page" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/new-item.PNG?raw=true" margin=auto></p>

 The C# file (extensioned .cs) is the back-end implementation of this current page and this part will be covered in tomorrow's Xamarin Forms Back-end part session.

+### Your turn
+What do you think should this page's scheleton be?
+A StackLayout or maybe a GridLayout?
+Have a discussion about this with the instructor.